-Many problems are relatively unambiguous and easily understood by the people who deal with them every day.
-We solve them without thinking about them too much: Problem X → Action Y → Resolution Z. It’s easy to get used to that level of thinking being sufficient, even if we have to solve the same problem over and over.
+Many work problems are relatively unambiguous and easily are understood by the people who deal with them every day.
+We solve them without thinking about them too much: Problem X → Action Y → Resolution Z. It’s easy to get used to that level of thinking being sufficient, particularly if we have to solve the same problem over and over.

 People tend to base their judgments on what they can identify above the waterline, so to speak: immediately, and easily.
 Not surprisingly, once people think they “see” the answer, and it feels straightforward and satisfying, they may neglect looking any deeper.
 But with a thornier problem, a tougher review is required.

 When something has been “hurting” for a long time, it’s not enough just to look at that particular spot.
 You need to step back far enough to view the entire structure and see its underlying conditions and history of symptoms; you also may need to bring multiple viewpoints together.

 Before You Put a Hole in the Ship

 But keep in mind that merely agreeing on what the problem is doesn’t uncover what went wrong or automatically make the situation right.
 Merely lopping off the tip of the iceberg doesn’t change the rest of the mountain of ice floating below the waterline.
 Agreeing on what needs fixing isn’t the same as designing a plan to achieve a better outcome.